Lying Aversion and Vague Communication: An Experimental Study: Results

-Table \ref{tab:Anonymous_Treat} presents the average numbers reported in the A-R and A-UR treatments for truth-tellers, conditional liars, and liars.
+Table \ref{tab:Anonymous_Treat} presents the average numbers reported in the AO-R and AO-UR treatments for truth-tellers, conditional liars, and liars.
 We find that truth-tellers report on average 1.282 higher numbers when they are allowed to be vague.
 This result is significant at the 1\% significance level and is consistent with the model's prediction that truth-tellers seek payoff maximization conditional on including true observations in their reports.
 Conditional liars reported on average 1.156 lower numbers when they were allowed to be vague.
 This result is significant at the 1\% significance level and supports Hypothesis \ref{hp:A-R-A-UR}.
 We interpret this result as implying that subjects with moderate $t$ prefer to use vague messages and include true states to reduce the internal cost of lying.
-Consistent with our expectation regarding agents with higher $t$, we did not find a significant impact of unrestricted communication on liars as reflected in their average reports.
-In addition, t-tests of the difference between subjects' true observations and their reports show over-reporting across all three types in the A-UR treatment.
-This result is also in line with Hypothesis \ref{hp:A-R-A-UR}, which states that agents earn higher monetary pay-offs under unrestricted communication.
-Likewise, we also find that a true observation has a negative effect on the probability of lying in the restricted treatment, while it has no effect in the unrestricted one.
+Consistent with our expectation regarding agents with higher $t$, we did not find a significant impact of unrestricted communication on the behavior of liars, as indicated by their average reports.
+In addition, t-tests of the difference between subjects' true observations and their reports show over-reporting across all three types in the AO-UR treatment.
+The main intuition behind this is that agents with sufficiently low lying aversion type (liars) always prefer saying maximal lies, while agents with sufficient high lying aversion type (truth-tellers and conditional liars) exploit vagueness to be consistent with the truth while at the same time they try to increase their monetary gains by incorporating higher numbers into their messages.

+Furthermore, our analysis reveals a significant negative correlation between the true observation and the probability of lying in the restricted communication environment.
+In contrast, no significant relationship is observed in the unrestricted communication environment.
 Table \ref{tab:logit} presents the estimated coefficients of the logit model of the effect of true observations on the probability of lying.
 This result is intuitive, as a subject who randomly drew a low observation can increase their payoff only by lying when the communication is restricted to precise messages.
 These subjects can, however, always employ a vague yet truthful message in the unrestricted environment; hence the true observation has no effect.